fgimian/jinja2-live-parser/README.md

 ![Jnija2 Live Parser Screenshot](https://raw.githubusercontent.com/fgimian/jinja2-live-parser/master/images/screenshot.png)

-For more information about Jinja, visit the official website at [http://jinja.pocoo.org/](http://jinja.pocoo.org/).

-For more information about Ansible, visit the official website at [https://www.ansible.com/](https://www.ansible.com/).
+See the official [Jinja website](http://jinja.pocoo.org/) and [Ansible website](https://www.ansible.com/) to learn more about the respective tools.

 **Note**: This application will only run on Linux due to the use of Ansible which is not supported on other operating systems.